San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Cincinnati has two wins against the spread, and is 3-3 overall, at home this year.
+- Cincinnati has two wins against the spread, and is 3-3 overall, at home this season.

-- The Bengals have one win ATS (1-3) as 1.5-point underdogs or more at home.
+- At home, the Bengals have one win ATS (1-3) as 2-point underdogs or more.

-- Cincinnati has hit the over in four of six home games this year.
+- In six games at home this season, Cincinnati has gone over the total four times.

-- In away games, San Francisco is 4-2 overall and 3-3 against the spread.
+- This season away from home, San Francisco is 3-3 against the spread and 4-2 overall.

 Powered by Data Skrive.